SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 1) Traveling Rainbow Circuit

-A modified version of the final example from the intermediate section, to demonstrate ways we can control the color of the effect
+A modified version of the final example from the intermediate section, to demonstrate additional things we can do to the effect:

+[VIDEO]

+We will tweak the effect in 3 ways: First, by giving it a rainbow glow.
+Second, by using the lightning pattern to overlay another effect on top.
+And third,

+X) Rotating halo

+A combination of the rotating emoji and DVD logo examples to create a halo above the character

+[VIDEO]

+X) Rotating magic circle

+A more advanced rotation example showing how to rotate on a flat plane.

+[VIDEO]

+"We have already seen two examples of rotating objects before Silent, why is this one any different?".
+Well, the previous examples had something in common - the mesh they were displayed on was already curved (sphere, cylinder) and we scrolled along that curved surface to create the rotation.
+But what if we want to rotate something on a flat surface?
+As it turns out, this is actually more complicated than expected - we can move things easily in X and Y directions, but how do we move things along a circle?

+The answer is math.
+Until recently, we have been representing the locations on the texture using cartesian coordinates

+X) Analog Clock

+An alternate application of the rotating circle example above

 X) Matrix-style numbers

-A combination of the rain and number example from intermediate to create a matrix-style falling effect
+A combination of the movement and clock examples from intermediate examples to create a matrix-style falling effect

 X) River of stars/sky

-X) Flames/Smoke/Lightning
+A more advanced version of the lightning cloud effect

 X) Radial lightning/lines

-X) Rotating halo

-X) Rotating magic circle

-X) Analog Clock

 X) Shorekeeper-style effect (or paimon cape)